happyasiyah/rust_wifi_deauther/README.md

 The following can be done if your network card does not support Monitoring mode:

-On MacOS:
+# On MacOS:

+This will make a symlink to `/usr/local/bin/airport`, allowing you to run a less verbose `airport` command, since MacOS for some reason has this command in a not-so-easy-to-find place.
-`sudo ln -s /System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport /usr/local/bin/airport`
+- `sudo ln -s /System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport /usr/local/bin/airport`

+This will enable Monitoring mode on network interace `en0` (wlan1 for linux) on channel 1.
-`sudo airport en0 sniff 1`
+- `sudo airport en0 sniff 1`